jacobbriones1/rumor_spread/README.md

 # 📣 Modellling The Propogation of Rumors with Fourier Neural Operators

-A research simulation and machine learning pipeline for modeling **rumor propagation dynamics** using **Fourier Neural Operators (FNOs)**.
-Based on a modular design, this framework supports:
+A research simulation and machine learning pipeline for modeling **rumor propagation dynamics** which uses **Fourier Neural Operators (FNOs)**.
+Current work in progress.
+Based on a modular design, this framework **currently** supports:

 - Forward simulations of rumor dynamics
 - Inverse parameter recovery (learning model parameters from data)
 - Neural operator learning with PyTorch
 ---

 ## 🚀 Features